Enhancement of deuteron production in jets

+The experimentally found value of the coalescence parameter of jet deuterons is approximately ${\cal B} = 0.13 \pm 0.07~{\rm GeV}^2 $ \cite{ALICE:2022ugx} which is not far from the maximal value.
+Computing numerically the formation rate (\ref{d-form-rate}) or consulting Fig.~1 of Ref.~\cite{Mrowczynski:1992gc}, one finds the size of source of jet deuterons as $r_0 = 0.3 \pm 0.2~{\rm fm}$.
+We note that the coalescence parameter of deuterons in underlying events is about ten times smaller than that of jet deuterons \cite{ALICE:2022ugx} and $r_0 = 1.3 \pm 0.2~{\rm fm}$.

+Using a modern nucleon-nucleon potential like the Argonne v18 \cite{Wiringa:1994wb}, which takes into account a hard core repulsion at small distances, one finds that the deuteron wave function is significantly reduced at $r \lesssim 1$ fm when compared to the Hulth\'en wave function, see Fig. 11 of \cite{Wiringa:1994wb}.
+Consequently, the deuteron formation rate is significantly reduced, see Fig.~7 of \cite{Mahlein:2023fmx}, and it is too small to describe the deuteron production in jets.

+Here we arrive to a difficult problem of the relativistic deuteron structure, see the review \cite{Gilman:2001yh} and very recent publication \cite{Sargsian:2022rmq}.
+A potential such as Argonne is obtained from data on low-energy nucleon-nucleon scattering but the deuteron wave function at small distances corresponds to relativistic momenta.
+Then, a deuteron cannot be treated as a bound state of a proton and neutron but rather as a composite system of quarks and gluons.
+So, it is fair to say that the source of jet nucleons is much smaller than a deuteron and that the parameter $r_0$ is a fraction of 1 fm but further quantification of this conclusion is rather uncertain.

 The deuteron production requires a generation of at least six quark-antiquark pairs and their hadronization into nucleons.
-According to our conclusion, the whole process occurs at a length scale that is a small fraction of a femtometer.
+According to our conclusion, the whole process occurs at a length scale that is a fraction of a femtometer.
 Such a small length scale is not surprising if one takes into account that jets are produced in hard scatterings with a momentum transfer of at least a few GeV and of the same scale of offshellness of primarily produced partons.
 Consequently, the jet evolution occurs on a length scale of a fraction of a femtometer.

 At the end we note that the situation we have encountered that a particle's source is much smaller than a bound state formed by the particles emitted from the source is not exceptional.
 It occurs, for example, when hydrogen-like atoms of $\pi^+\pi^-$ are produced in high-energy proton-beryllium collisions \cite{DIRAC:2018xvz}, or in a Dalitz decay $\pi^0 \rightarrow \gamma (e^+ e^-)$ with the electron-positron pair in a positronium state \cite{Afanasev:1989ns}.
 We also mention the decay $K^0_L \rightarrow (\pi^{\pm} \mu^{\mp}) \nu_\mu$ where the pion and muon are in a Coulomb bound state \cite{Aronson:1986qz}.
-In all these cases the bound-state formation is due to the final-state interaction and a computation of cross section or decay branching ratio is performed similarly to our treatment of deuterons produced in jets.
+In all these cases the bound-state formation is due to the final-state interaction and the cross section or decay branching ratio crucially depends on the bound-state wave function at ${\bf r}=0$.